-Early release of super explained04 May 2022 5 min read
+Early release of super explained01 May 2023 5 min read

-While your super is designed to fund your retirement, in some cases, you may be able to access your super early.
-Here, we explore 3 ways you can access your super before you retire:
+Here, we explore 3 ways you can gain access to your super before you retire:

 - on grounds of severe financial hardship